-There is even a stronger rationale that guides understanding this topic.
-An EPRI study completed in 1981 (Report EL1140) undertook the challenge of quantifying the magnitude of currents flowing through some 2800 arresters, representing 32,808 arrester-years service and coming from 14 different utilities.
-The study was prompted by high failure rates of distribution arresters during the 1970s and which some thought was due to lightning surges.
+There is however more rationale that guides understanding on this topic, i.e. an EPRI study completed in 1981 (Report EL1140) that undertook to quantify the magnitude of currents flowing through 2800 arresters, representing 32,808 arrester years of service and coming from 14 utilities.
+The study was prompted by high failure rates of distribution arresters in the 1970s which some thought was due to lightning surges.
 In 1981, the dominant arrester type in service was the gapped SiC unit and the gap was an excellent recorder of current flow through the device.
-Researchers painstakingly examined the gap etchings and compared these to etchings created in the laboratory.
-Based on these comparisons, the graph shown in Fig. 2 was created.
-By the way, similar studies had been carried out in the 1930s and 40s and this study was an update.
-Moreover, the EPRI data closely matched findings in a CIGRE paper by SC 33 from 1978.
+Researchers painstakingly examined gap etchings and compared them to etchings created in the lab.
+Based on this, the graph in Fig. 2 was created.
+Similar studies were carried out in the 1930s and 40s and this study was an updated effort.
+A 1978 CIGRE paper by SC33 agreed with the EPRI data.

-Fig. 2 indicates that, for urban lines (i.e. partially shielded by trees) and where ground flash density (GFD) is 5, the time between 100 kA surges is about 800 years.
-In a GFD zone of 20, a 100 kA surge through an arrester occurs only once in about 200 years.
-However, if the arrester is installed on exposed lines in a GFD region of 10 (as is much of Florida), the arrester can expect to experience a current of 100 kA about every 60 years.
+The data in Fig. 2 reveals that, for urban lines partially shielded by trees and where the ground flash density (GFD) is 5, the time between 100 kA surges is about 800 years.
+If in a GFD zone of 20, 100 kA through an arrester occurs about every 200 years.
+However, if an arrester is installed on exposed lines in a GFD region of 10 (e.g. as much of Florida) the arrester can expect to see a current of 100 kA about every 60 years.

-It is these two sets of data that drive the argument that arresters do not fail solely from high current lightning.
-While they may fail during electrical storms, it is surely not due solely to lightning surge currents.
-By corollary, should an arrester fail during a lighting surge, it is safe to assume that it was well on its way to failure for some other reason or due to a long TOV – but not from the sudden high current.
+Based on this data, surge arresters are not normally exposed to high lightning currents.
+Since all distribution arresters manufactured today are designed to withstand 100 kA 100% of the time, they are capable of handling the great percent of lightning strokes.
+These two sets of data drive the conclusion that arresters do not fail from high current lightning.
+While they may fail during lightning storms, it is not due to current lightning surges.
+Rather, if an arrester fails during a lighting surge, it is safe to assume it was on its way to a failure due to another reason or from a long TOV.